po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/04-Stu_Hello-Variable/Unsolved/README.md

 * Next, convert the HTML comments inside the `<script>` tags to single-line Javascript comments since everything inside the `<script>` tags are Javasript.
 As you do that, make sure to talk with your partner about what code you will need to write below each comment to make it work.

 * Now, do a bit of data collection.
-Ask your partner for their name, number of pets,and a fun fact about themselves.
+Ask your partner for their name, number of pets, and a fun fact about themselves.
 This is the data that will be stored in the variables.

 * Once you have your data ready, go back to the code and declare the variables name, pets, and funFact using `var`.
 Then, assign the value of the variables to be Partner A's responses.